 Christie Heart and Brain Program

-It all started with an idea: using the heart as a window to the brain for the detection and protection from heart and brain disorders
+The heart as a window to the brain to detect and protect against heart and brain disorders

 With longer life expectancy comes a higher risk of developing chronic diseases among which, Heart Failure and Alzheimer’s Disease stand out as modern threatens